jieter/django-tables2/docs/pages/tutorial.rst

 Tutorial
 ~~~~~~~~

-This is a step-by-step guide to learn how to install and use django-tables2 using Django 1.11.
+This is a step-by-step guide to learn how to install and use django-tables2 using Django 2.0 or later.

 1. ``pip install django-tables2``
 2. Start a new Django app using `python manage.py startapp tutorial`